-Ex-Friend Of Kevin Hart Cleared In “Extortion” Case Says It Was A Well-Concocted Lie To Pivot Dirty Doggin’ Attention
+Ex-Friend Of Kevin Hart Cleared In “Extortion” Case Says Comedian Concocted Lie To Pivot Dirty Doggin’ Attention

 “What Kevin Hart did in Las Vegas, that was a bad move on his part.
 That was a mistake on his part.
 But, what happened was, was that Kevin got together a team of very powerful and well-known attorneys, together with his agents, managers, what have you, and they basically concocted a story to make Kevin look like the victim in the case.”

-According to reports, Jackson allegedly sent Hart a text that stated if he didn’t receive millions from the star, he would release his sex tape and was charged with two felonies over the matter.
-JT shares alleged evidence on his IG page that shows Kevin’s DA investigator saying she “misspoke” when she claimed to see a text from him at all to Hart extorting anyone in an alleged disposition.
+According to reports, Jackson allegedly sent Hart a text that stated if he didn’t receive millions in compensation from the star, that he would release his sex tape.
+Jackson was charged with two felonies over the matter.
+JT shares alleged evidence on his IG page that shows Kevin’s DA investigator saying she “misspoke” about the issue in question, claiming that Kevin never received a text from Mr. Jackson.

+In early October, JT announced that he would be bringing the “hard evidence” about his alleged extort plot against Kevin to light.
+In a lengthy caption, he explained:

+“Today I’m sharing hard evidence that I, JT Jackson was NEVER involved in any plot to extort Kevin Hart for $5 million dollars on Instagram or any other method for that matter.
+I was never involved in any of this bullsh*t..”

 Jackson maintains his innocence in the matter.
 What do YOU think of all of this?